Vaccinium myrtillus

-Vaccinium myrtillus or European blueberry is a holarctic species of shrub with edible fruit of blue color, known by the common names bilberry, blaeberry, wimberry, and whortleberry.
+Vaccinium myrtillus is a holarctic species of shrub with edible fruit of blue color, known by the common names bilberry, blaeberry, and whortleberry.
 It is more precisely called common bilberry or blue whortleberry to distinguish it from other Vaccinium relatives.

 Description

 Vaccinium myrtillus is a small deciduous shrub that grows 4-20 in tall, heavily branched with upright, angular to narrow winged, green-colored branches that are glabrous.
 It grows rhizomes, creating extensive patches.
 The shrub can live up to 30 years, with roots reaching depths of up to 1 m.
 It has light green leaves that turn red in autumn and are simple and alternate in arrangement.
 The leaves are 1-3 cm long and ovate to lanceolate or broadly elliptic in shape, with glandular to finely toothed margins; they are prominently veined on the lower surface.
 In winter, the foliage turns deep red and becomes deciduous.

 Small, hermaphrodite flowers with thick stems (about 2–3 mm long) grow individually from the leaf axils and nod downward.
 These flowers, blooming from April to May, have crowns 4 to 6 mm long that are greenish to reddish.
 The small calyx is fused with minimal lobes on the cup-shaped flower.
 The rounded, urn-shaped, white-to-pink petals have short, curved lobes.
 The 8–10 stamens are short, and the anthers are awned and horned.
 The four- or five-chambered ovary is inferior with a long style.

 From July to September, the plants produce black-blue, flattened, round fruits with a diameter up to 1 cm.
 These multi-seeded berries have calyx remnants on the tip and a blue-gray frosted appearance.
 Rarely, forms with white, yellow, red, or reddish-spotted berries occur.
 The small, brownish seeds are crescent-shaped.
 This species differs from V. corymbosum in that its anthocyanins, which produce color, are found in both the peel and the flesh.
 Its fruit persists for an average of 16.7 days, and bears an average of 25.3 seeds per fruit.
 Fruits average 85.4% water, and their dry weight includes 31.1% carbohydrates and 2.7% lipids.